 Friedel Crafts alkylation reaction

-When benzene is treated with alkyl halide in the presence of a Lewis acid such as anhydrous aluminium chloride, alkyl benzene is formed.
+When benzene is treated with an alkyl halide in the presence of a Lewis acid such as anhydrous aluminium chloride, alkyl benzene is formed.
 This reaction is popularly known as Friedel Crafts alkylation reaction.

 Friedel Crafts acylation reaction